dustinpfister/blog_posts/_posts/threejs-vector2.md

 layout: post
 categories: three.js
 id: 1050
-updated: 2023-06-09 07:48:49
+updated: 2023-06-09 07:59:55
-version: 1.1
+version: 1.2
 ---

 There are a number of Vector classes in threejs such as Vector3 that is a class for a 3D vector in space which is to be expected for such a library.
 However there is also a Vector4 class that comes up when starting to work with quaternion objects, and also a plain old Vector2 class as well.
-With that said in this post I am going to be writing a thing or two about the Vector2 class, and some typical situations in which this kind of class can prove to be useful.
+With that said in this post I am going to be writing a thing or two about the [Vector2 class](https://threejs.org/docs/#api/en/math/Vector2), and some typical situations in which this kind of class can prove to be useful.

 <!-- more -->